 What first sounded to you like like a bunch of notes jumbled together you will now hear as individual notes.

 You can still enjoy the overall effect of the music like anybody who knows nothing about music but you will be able to hear more in detail and you will understand what exactly is actually happening.
-You will for example be able to indentify a major triad chord.
+You will, for example, be able to identify a major triad chord.
 This knowledge is important for being able to play by ear or for writing music.

 3) It will help to learn sight-reading.
 It is easy enough to see whether a note goes one or two steps up or down but once there are bigger intervals involved it can get challenging.

 4) It brings music theory to life!
-Rather than just recognising a major third or a perfect fifths it reveals that a major third has a certain characteristic and that a perfect fifths has a certain quality.
+Rather than just recognizing a major third or a perfect fifth it reveals that a major third has a certain characteristic and that a perfect fifth has a certain quality.
 That applies to chords as well as intervals.